 Community Driven Microlending

-Zawadisha provides simple but life changing household items like rainwater tanks, clean cook stoves, and solar lamps to women and their families through a lending model rooted in local communities.
+Zawadisha provides simple but life-changing household items like rainwater tanks, clean cook stoves, and solar lamps to women and their families through a lending model rooted in local communities.

 • The Problem